disco-lang/disco/docs/introduction/types.rst

 Exercises
 ---------

-What type will Disco give to each of the following expressions?
+What **type** will Disco give to each of the following expressions?
+(You do not have to predict their value.)
 Make a prediction, then use the ``:type`` command to see if you were right.

 - ``2 / 3``
 - ``5 / (-6)``